jm-pro/webpack-integration/README.md

 This will generate the `dist` folder

+This branch uses Webpack 4.
+Currently NOT working are NLS and test.

+Also moved the submodules into src/js folder.

 # `webpack.config.js`

 + Add to `resolve.alias` the alias of the nls folder of each submodules (before the submodule alias declaration)